Please also see my All-Time World Cup Team Index

 CM: Bryan Robson (England)

 Bryan Robson was at one point the most expensive British player when he joined Manchester United.
 He is considered to be one of England's best ever box-to-box midfielders.
 He earned 90 caps for England.
 He went to three World Cup Finals, but he only played a major role in 1982.
 He was injured in both World Cup Finals in 1986 and 1990.
+At the club level, he played for West Bromwich Albion and Middlesbrough.
 He spent 13 years with Manchester United.

 |Bryan Robson scored the fastest goal in WC history.
 England beat France 3-1.|